 - Oral health

-Zinc is an important mineral this used as a co-factor in more than 300 currently known enzymes in the human body.
-This means that even a small deficiency in it can have far reaching effects on your health.
+Zinc is an important mineral used as a co-factor in more than 300 currently known enzymes in the human body.
+This means that even a small deficiency in it can have far-reaching effects on your health.
 Without it, these enzymes can not be created and the processes that they’re used for can’t be carried out.
 Dietary intake of zinc can be increased through the consumption of beef, spinach, certain mushrooms, lamb and some seeds among others.
 Vegetarians, please note that the meat which you so kindly don’t eat is high in bioavailable zinc and may enhance zinc absorption.
 More often than not you eat a lot of legumes and whole grains, which contain phytates that bind zinc and inhibit its absorption.
 The chances are that you’re deficient so get tested.
-To get adequate amounts its a good idea that we all supplement further.
+To get adequate amounts it’s a good idea that we all supplement further.